 The inverter charger will automatically charge the coach batteries when the coach is connected to a 120 volt outside power source or if the generator is running.
 The chassis batteries are isolated from the coach batteries; however, when certain parameters are met, the BIRD, BIM, or charge bridge will activate and allow charge to the chassis battery.
 This prevents the chassis batteries from being drained by the interior 12 volt equipment and allows ample voltage for engine ignition.

-Freightliner FCC Chassis Battery Disconnect Overview
+Freightliner Diesel Pusher Chassis Battery Disconnect Overview

-This article provides basic operation instructions for a Freightliner FCC Chassis Battery Disconnect.
+This article provides basic operation instructions for a Freightliner diesel pusher chassis battery disconnect switch.